rdegges/rdegges-blog/articles/2010/deployment-system-requirements.md

-Title: Deployment System Requirements
-Date: 2010-12-18
-Tags: programming
+---
+title: "Deployment System Requirements"
+date: "2010-12-18"
+tags: ["programming"]
+slug: "deployment-system-requirements"
-Summary: Just some personal thoughts to myself about what my continuous deployment systems need to look like to be successful.
+description: "Just some personal thoughts to myself about what my continuous deployment systems need to look like to be successful."
+---

 ![Robot Sketch][]